-In preparation for Shareable’s Fall 2019 series on sharing land, I started a timeline to get a better sense of the sweep and sequence of U.S. land use and housing policy (feel free to scroll down to the actual timeline below).
+In preparation for Shareable’s Fall 2019 series on sharing land, I created a timeline to get a better sense of the sweep and sequence of U.S. land use and housing policy (feel free to scroll down to the actual timeline below).
 I felt like I had only a few pieces of a big puzzle and a faint notion when these pieces were laid down.
 Luckily, some fantastic resources have emerged recently to consult like Richard Rothstein’s acclaimed book, “The Color of Law,” and Jessica Trounstine’s, “Segregation by Design.”

 Still, this was a challenging task.
-The history of housing policy is obscured by the surprisingly uncoordinated action of multiple levels of government taken over a century.
-Also, other developments not usually lumped in with housing had a big influence on housing, like the interstate highway system and Fannie Mae, which were enablers of vast suburbs.
+The history of U.S. housing policy is obscured by the surprisingly uncoordinated action of multiple levels of government taken over a century.
+Also, other developments often not lumped in with housing policy had a big influence on housing, like the interstate highway system and Fannie Mae, which were enablers of vast suburbs.
 I thought pulling these events together into one stream of events would be helpful.

 I did gain insight, but a few caveats are in order.
 My research isn’t academic quality or comprehensive.
-It relies heavily on online sources including Wikipedia.
+It relies on online sources including Wikipedia.
 Some entries include my own assessments of events rather than analyses of others.
-With these limitations in mind, I invite you to engage with the timeline critically, give feedback, and use it as a starting point for your own projects.
+With these caveats in mind, I invite you to engage with the timeline critically, give feedback, and use it as a starting point for your own projects.
 I also offer you a few observations I gleaned from researching this history, which was an eye-opening labor of love for this raised-in-the-‘burbs white dude: